 - Absolutely NO Flash technology!
 It is outdated and no longer supported by any smartphones, tablets, or Google for that matter.
 Having Flash on your website can result in a poor user experience and negatively impact SEO.

 - Provide easy to access location information with linking to maps.
 Mobile users expect that they can look up directions to your property on their phone or tablet while they are en route to stay with you.

 - Have a mobile optimized booking engine.
 If your website is optimized for mobile but your booking engine is not, you run the risk of breakage, where potential guests enter the booking environment but do not complete the reservation due to a bad user experience.

 - The ability to run mobile only promotions.
 This feature enables you to target on-the-go travelers with last minute deals in order to sell open rooms that would otherwise remain empty.
-Plus, you’ll book rooms directly, rather than having to dish out 15% to a third party.
+Plus, you’ll book rooms directly!

 How is buuteeq making sure that all of these bases are covered for our clients?
 First and foremost, we make sure to stay up to date on current technology and industry best practices so that we can make informed decisions on behalf of the 4,000+ properties using our system.
 Today, our cloud based software produces a fully optimized mobile website crafted from the ground up to provide a great user experience on smartphones.
 In addition, our system uses responsive design technology so tablet users are delivered an experience similar to our desktop website, but modified to fit their screen.
 The result for our clients is a unified, fully optimized online experience across all channels.